vitor-belim/react-nodejs/README.md

 - [2024-07-03] Added Typescript to the client and started adding types everywhere.
 - [2024-07-04] Finished adding types in the client, fixed all TypeScript warnings/errors, reordered CSS properties and refactored some parts of the application.
+- [2024-07-05] Added `sass` library to client, converted all `.css` files to `.scss` and refactored styles throughout the application.

 ## Ideas for the future

-- Implement SCSS/SASS.
-- Restyle the application.
+- Restyle the client.